Early Life

 Tragic Death and Succession

-Alp Arslan’s reign was tragically cut short in 1072.After his monumental victory at Manzikert, Sultan Alp Arslan set his sights on conquering Turkestan, the ancestral homeland of his forebears.
-Leading a formidable army, he advanced to the Oxus River, but before crossing it, he needed to subdue several fortresses in the region.
-One such fortress was fiercely defended by Yusuf al-Kharezmi, a rebel leader who resisted for days.
-Eventually, Yusuf surrendered after Alp Arslan promised him perpetual ownership of his lands.
+Alp Arslan’s reign was tragically cut short in 1072.
+After his monumental victory at Manzikert, Sultan Alp Arslan set his sights on conquering Turkestan, the ancestral homeland of his forebears.
+As he marched with his army, he advanced to the Oxus River, but before crossing it, he needed to subdue several fortresses in the region.
+One of these was defended by Yusuf al-Kharezmi, a rebel leader who resisted for many days.
+When Yusuf finally surrendered, Alp Arslan promised to let him keep his land.

 Alp Arslan’s Family

-Alp Arslan also married Ummu Hifchaq, known as Ummu Qipchaq, and the daughter of King Kiurike I of Tashir.
-Interestingly, he later divorced this wife and arranged her marriage to his vizier, Nizam al-Mulk.
+Alp Arslan also married Ummu Hifchaq (also called Ummu Qipchaq), the daughter of King Kiurike I of Tashir.
+Later, he divorced her and arranged her marriage to his vizier, Nizam al-Mulk.

 His sons included Malik-Shah I, Tutush I, Arslan Shah, Tekish, Toghan-Shah, Ayaz, and Buibars.

-Among his daughters, one married the son of Kurd Surkhab, son of Bard, in 1068.
-Another, Zulaikha Khatun, married a Muslim named Quraish’s son in 1086–87.
+Among his daughters, one married the son of Kurd Surkhab in 1068.
+Another, Zulaikha Khatun, married a man named Quraish’s son in 1086–87.
 Aisha Khatun married Shams al-Mulk Nasr, the son of Ibrahim Khan Tamghach.
-Another daughter was married to Mas’ud III of Ghazni and became his first wife, while another daughter, Sara Khatun, is also mentioned in historical accounts.
+Another daughter, Sara Khatun, is also mentioned in historical records.

 See Also: Sultan Alp Arslan Family Tree